prav10194/react-basics/useState/README.md

 ## useState

 Hooks are a new addition in React 16.8.
 They let you use state and other React features without writing a class.
+<b>States are not updated immediately, React schedules them at a later time</b>

 ## Usage